ACN Neuro EXTRA STRENGTH

 Supports the Nervous System

 As diseases such as Lyme or Alzheimer’s progress, they can attack the nervous system, producing learning disabilities, mood swings, memory loss, anxiety and depression, panic attacks, obsessive behavior, and other psychiatric diagnoses.
-ACN neuro reduces mental anxiety and stress; specifically on brain cells while reducing neuroinflammation.*
+ACN Neuro Extra Strength reduces mental anxiety and stress; specifically on brain cells while reducing neuroinflammation.*

-ACN neuro supports the central nervous system, providing clinically proven ingredients shown to counteract chronic, age-related neurological disorders.
+ACN Neuro Extra Strength supports the central nervous system, providing clinically proven ingredients shown to counteract chronic, age-related neurological disorders.

 Reduces Anxiety and Stress

 Both anxiety and stress cause a cascade of chemical reactions within the brain.
-ACN neuro increases cerebral blood flow; while reducing mental anxiety and stress.*
+ACN Neuro Extra Strength increases cerebral blood flow; while reducing mental anxiety and stress.*

 Purity and Quality Guaranteed: